AustinGil/presentations/file-uploads.md

 ---

-# Steps
+# HTML tells browser what to do

 1. Construct an HTTP request
-2. Set method to `POST`
+2. Set HTTP method to `POST`
 2. Get access to files
-3. Attach file in request body
+3. Include file in request body

 ---